lcanunayon/csc299-project/task1/README.md

 - Task IDs are assigned sequentially starting from 1
 - The `tasks.json` file will be created in the same directory as `tasks.py`
 - If the JSON file becomes corrupted, the application will start with an empty task list

+-
+create a prototype command-line application that allows storing, listing, and searching tasks stored in a JSON data file put the code into files underneath a directory tasks1 in your csc299-project repository add a README.md file with instructions for running your code inside the tasks1 directory so your csc299-project repository should have a tasks1 directory, and Python file(s) plus a README.md file inside that tasks1 directory make sure that your commits are in your public GitHub repo (not just your local repository)